Oriented Matroids and Combinatorial Neural Codes: Introduction

-Next, we establish strong connections between representable oriented matroids and convex neural codes by considering the map $\sfL^+$ which takes an oriented matroid to the positive parts of its covectors.
+First, we establish strong connections between representable oriented matroids and convex neural codes by considering the map $\sfL^+: \OM \to \Code$ which takes an oriented matroid to the positive parts of its covectors.
 Representable oriented matroids are precisely those which can be obtained from real hyperplane arrangements, as in \cref{F:OMandCodeExample}(a).
 Isomorphism classes of neural codes form a partially ordered set denoted $\pcode$, introduced in \cite{jeffs2019morphisms}.
-Roughly, $\scC\leq \scD$ if there is a way to construct a realization for $\scC$ using a realization of $\scD$.
-We generalize a strategy of \cite{jeffs2019morphisms} to prove that, if a code is representable by a collection of sets in an intersection-closed family, then so are all codes below it in $\pcode$.
-As a consequence, all codes which lie below codes of representable oriented matroids have realizations with convex polytopes.
-Further, the converse also holds: \begin{introtheorem} A code has a realization with convex polytopes if and only if it lies below a code of the form $\sfL^+(\cM)$, with $\cM$ a representable oriented matroid, in the poset $\pcode$. \end{introtheorem}
+Roughly, $\scC\leq \scD$ if there is a way to construct a realization for $\scC$ using a realization of $\scD$, in which case we say $\scC$ is a \emph{minor} of $\scD$.
+We extend a result of \cite{jeffs2019morphisms} and use it to prove that all codes lying below codes of representable oriented matroids have realizations with interiors of convex polytopes, which we call \emph{open polytope convex}.
+Further, the converse also holds: { \begin{introtheorem} A code is open polytope convex if and only if it is a minor of $\sfL^+\cM$ for some representable oriented matroid $\cM$. \end{introtheorem} Since every code which has a convex realization in the plane has a realization with convex polygons \cite{bukh2022planar}, this result gives a full characterization of planar convex codes in terms of representable oriented matroids.
+In higher dimensions, it is not yet known whether every convex code has a realization with convex polytopes.
+If this does hold, then \cref{thm:polytope_matroid} would give a full characterization of convex codes in terms of representable oriented matroids.
+Without this result, we can still categorize non-convex codes: if a code is not convex, then either it does not lie below any oriented matroid in $\pcode$, or it lies below non-representable matroids only.
+There are many known examples of non-convex codes \cite{curto2017makes, lienkaemper2017obstructions,jeffs2019morphisms, jeffs2019sunflowers, chen2019neural}, and we show that many of these fall into the first category: they are non-convex because they are not below any oriented matroids in $\pcode$.
+For instance, codes with topological local obstructions do not lie below oriented matroids.
+Furthermore, sunflower codes \cite{jeffs2019sunflowers}, a well known family of non-convex codes with no local obstructions also do not lie below oriented matroids. \begin{introtheorem} The non-convex codes with no local obstructions constructed via sunflowers do not lie below codes of oriented matroids in $\pcode$. \end{introtheorem}